 Life After Sarah

 Our Parsha is called Chayei Sarah - The Life of Sarah.
-The irony is that our parsha describes her death rather than her life.
-Her death is mentioned in but a single line.
-What follows are three stories.
+The irony is that our parsha describes her death and the aftermath of her life, rather than her life!
+The parsha consists of three stories.

 1. Avraham’s acquisition of a burial plot for his wife

-These stories make up the entire content of our parsha.
-They are also everything that we know of the last forty years of Avraham’s life.
+Not only do these stories make up the entire content of our parsha, they also constitute our entire record of the final forty years of Avraham’s life.
 We may well ask, is there any common thread which links these stories?
 What is it about these three episodes that they should be all the information that we need to know about Avraham’s final years?

-Now, we all have read this story, and the same question crosses our mind each time.
 Why is the story old in such painstaking detail?
 Why the length? the formality?
 Is the Torah presenting us with ancient bargaining techniques?
-Does the Torah need to give such a detailed description of the negotiations to buy the cave?
-Even as the acquisition of a focal national landmark, the lengthy negotiations painstakingly recorded here seem somewhat unusual.
+Even if the Torah is coming to record the acquisition of a national landmark, the detailed account is somewhat unusual.
 What is this story trying to communicate to us?